Can a Company Director Be Liable for Unpaid Employee Entitlements?

 Directors' Duties Under Australian Law

-Directors have obligations under the Corporations Act 2001 and are expected to act:
+Directors have obligations under the Corporations Act 2001; these directors' duties require them to act:

 In addition to these general duties, directors must ensure compliance with laws that govern employee entitlements and taxation.